gauravfodekar/NodeJSNotes/README.md

 In this flow, the JWT token serves as proof of authentication, allowing the server to authorize the user to access protected resources without the need to maintain session state on the server.
 The token's claims convey information about the user's identity and privileges, enabling secure and stateless authorization.

-38 #which external module we used for JWT web token authorization?
+38. # which external module we used for JWT web token authorization?
 For JWT (JSON Web Token) authorization in a Node.js application, you can use the `jsonwebtoken` package, which is a widely used library for creating, verifying, and decoding JWT tokens.
 This package simplifies the process of working with JWT tokens, making it easy to implement user authentication and authorization.

 Here's how you can use the `jsonwebtoken` package for JWT token authorization: